maniacaldev/rental-search-excercise/README.md

 ### Selecting Pick-up Time of Day
 For the sake of simplicity, the API call is set to a default pick-up and drop-off time of 23:30.
 A more robust production example would allow the user to select the time and include the selected time in the API call.

+### Performance
+If this weren't a client-side only example, all potential search results would ideally be cached on a local server for a quicker response.

 ## General Notes